KenT185/WebsiteScraper/README.md

 The project **should not be used** for any purpose **other than learning.** Do not use it for any other reason than to learn about DOM parsing.

 ## About project
-Simple console application which allows you to scrap webstie.
+Simple console application which allows you to scrap the website.

 ### Input
-User gives category, brand, model, price (from - to) and type of fuel
+The user enters a category, brand, model, price range and type of fuel.

 ### Output
-User receive list of offers (title, subtitle, product price, year, mileage, engine capacity, offer url and image url) Everything is presented in json format.
+User receives the list of offers (title, subtitle, product price, year, mileage, engine capacity, offer url and image url) Everything is presented in json format.

 ### Additives